paulskirk53/Observatory-wiki/Programming Ideas.md

 This seems counter intuitive as you can do this:
 Dome.Parkplace = ((int)numericUpDownParkAzimuth.Value).ToString();

-in the setup dialog, which implies that the
+in the setup dialog, which implies that the internal static string Parkplace has been assigned a value, but THIS IS NOT THE CASE.
+The value is lost when the setupdialog is disposed after user clicks OK.
+Madness to make these dome. variables available in the dialog imo - far better to be transparent and use local variables where it is then obvious they will be lost when the dialog is disposed.
+I had extensive discussion with AI about this.